RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ---

-In this step, we will learn how `Inventory(Quarkus)` application can utilize the MicroProfile Metrics specification through the `SmallRye Metrics extension`.
-`MicroProfile Metrics` allows applications to gather various metrics and statistics that provide insights into what is happening inside the application.
+In this step, we will learn how _Inventory(Quarkus)_ application can utilize the MicroProfile Metrics specification through the **SmallRye Metrics extension**. _MicroProfile Metrics_ allows applications to gather various metrics and statistics that provide insights into what is happening inside the application.

-The metrics can be read remotely using JSON format or the `OpenMetrics` format, so that they can be processed by additional tools such as `Prometheus`, and stored for analysis and visualisation.
+The metrics can be read remotely using JSON format or the **OpenMetrics** format, so that they can be processed by additional tools such as _Prometheus_, and stored for analysis and visualisation.

-We will add Qurakus extensions to the Inventory application for using `smallrye-metrics` and we'll use the Quarkus Maven Plugin.
-Copy the following commands to add the smallrye-metricsextension via CodeReady Workspaces `Terminal`:
+We will add Qurakus extensions to the Inventory application for using _smallrye-metrics_ and we'll use the Quarkus Maven Plugin.
+Copy the following commands to add the smallrye-metricsextension via CodeReady Workspaces Terminal:

-Go to `inventory` directory:
+Go to _inventory`_ directory:

 `mvn quarkus:add-extension -Dextensions="metrics"`

-If builds successfully (you will see `BUILD SUCCESS`), you will see `smallrye-opentracing` dependency in `pom.xml` automatically.
+If builds successfully (you will see _BUILD SUCCESS_), you will see _smallrye-opentracing_ dependency in _pom.xml_ automatically.

 ![metrics_add_extension]({% image_path metrics-extension.png %})

-Let's add a few annotations to make sure that our desired metrics are calculated over time and can be exported for processing by `Prometheus` and `Grafana`.
+Let's add a few annotations to make sure that our desired metrics are calculated over time and can be exported for processing by _Prometheu_ and _Grafana_.

 The metrics that we will gather are these: